samoina/resuts-summary-component/README.md

 ## My process

 Took a mobile-first approach for this challenge.
 I first created the static files and then added the dynamism with the figures from the JSON file included in the starter package.

-I am not sure where to start with this though. what appears at first when the page loads?
+EDITED: I decided to hide the results section so that when a user clicks the button, it fetches the scores from the JSON file, and shows them on the summary section as well as displays the results section.

 ### Built with